Details

 Why Study Medicine at Flinders?

-• Co-located with Flinders Medical Centre in Adelaide, providing authentic, patient-centred clinical experiences from early on in your studies
+- Co-located with Flinders Medical Centre in Adelaide, providing authentic, patient-centred clinical experiences from early on in your studies

 Program

-A typical first year may include core topics, practicals and workshops in the evolution of biological diversity, the molecular basis of life, legal and ethical aspects of health care, and human physiology and structure.
-There are also studies, workshops, and practicals toward either your health sciences or medical science focus.
+A typical first year in the Flinders Bachelor of Clinical Sciences may include core topics, practicals, and workshops in the evolution of biological diversity, the molecular basis of life, legal and ethical aspects of health care, and human physiology and structure.
+You’ll also have the option to study topics that will further develop your critical thinking and leadership skills.

-• themes in the interaction between doctor and patient including practicals and clinical placements;
+- themes in the interaction between doctor and patient including practicals and clinical placements

-• themes in knowledge of health and illness including practicals;
+- themes in knowledge of health and illness including practicals

-• themes in health professions and society, covering socially responsible health practice, clinical research foundations, and advanced studies;
+- themes in health professions and society, covering socially responsible health practice, clinical research foundations, and advanced studies

-• a theme introducing you to clinical practice, including practicals and a clinical placement;
+- a theme introducing you to clinical practice, including practicals and a clinical placement

-• clinical performance topics including clinical and industry placements;
+- clinical performance topics including clinical and industry placements

-• option topics in research or coursework;
+- option topics in research or coursework

-• a professional induction to clinical practice.
+- a professional induction to clinical practice

 Practical Experience

-• Practicals and workshops in the clinical sciences degree prepare you for extensive clinical placements in the MD.
+- Practicals and workshops in the clinical sciences degree prepare you for extensive clinical placements in the MD.

-• Team-based learning (TBL) and other active learning strategies ensure you drive your own learning, preparing you to face the challenges of medical practice.
+- Team-based learning (TBL) and other active learning strategies ensure you drive your own learning, preparing you to face the challenges of medical practice.

-• Work with tutors, with patients, and in the Clinical Skills and Simulation Unit.
+- Work with tutors, with patients, and in the Clinical Skills and Simulation Unit.

-• Work alongside practicing clinicians as a medical student.
+- Work alongside practicing clinicians as a medical student.

-• Undertake clinical placements in suburban Adelaide, the Northern Territory, and/or rural and remote communities.
+- Undertake clinical placements in suburban Adelaide, the Northern Territory, and/or rural and remote communities.

 Admission Requirements